 But if you cook the burger low and slow it will lose very little moisture, warm evenly from top to bottom, and then when you move it to high heat, you only need to bring the mass of meat from 120°F to 300°F, a distance of only 180°F. Searing happens faster, there is less moisture loss, less heat transmission to the center, and a much better burger.

 Steakhouse Steakburger Recipe

-Before you start, please take a few minutes and read these articles:
+Before you start, please take a few minutes and read these articles and watch the video:

 - Grinding Your Own Burgers

 I cannot emphasize how important it is to have a good instant read digital thermometer with a thin probe.
 You should also have a good digital oven thermometer.
 You absolutely must have control over your oven temp and you absolutely positively cannot trust the thermometer that came with your grill.
 I have seen them off by as much as 50°F!
 Worse, they are mounted high on the hood, and that's not where your meat is.
 The temp can be a lot different down on the grate.
 Click here to see my recommended thermometers and to search our database of reviews of more than 150 different models.